gtaylor/dockerized-image-crawler/README.rst

 * Add unit tests!
 There aren't any.
 This was a hastily contrived example for fun, so I cheated.
+* Unicode support.
+This would be a non-starter in production.
 * Replace ZeroMQ with a proper message broker.
 I used ZeroMQ for the sake of simplicity.
 We don't get strong delivery guarantees or persistence out of the box, so you won't be getting any of that as-is.